harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

 \chapter{Algorithms and Implementation}
 #Interface Implementation

 One of the core components of Foldlings is the interface.
-To create features, we capture touch input, display a preview of the fold feature as the user creates it, and add created features to the fold pattern.
+To create features, we capture touch input, display a preview of fold features as the user creates them, and add created features to the fold pattern.
 This system is outlined in Figure \ref{mvc}.

 ![Relationship between interface classes: a SketchViewController manages a SketchView that contains a Sketch that contains FoldFeatures. \label{mvc}](figures/40_Tech_Interface_Implementation/sketchview-descendents-thesis-figure.png)